Horticulture: Recovering from extreme events

 Introduction

-Fire damage in Blueberry orchards can affect plants in various ways, depending on intensity of the fire:
+Fire damage in blueberry orchards can affect plants in various ways, depending on intensity of the fire:

 • Fruit is scorched, baked or damaged by ash